Page updated 2/1/2018

 Based on the novel by Jane Austen.

-Filmed in County Meath – Ardbraccan House; County Offaly – Charleville Castle, Tullamore.
-Dublin Castle and other locations in County Dublin.
-County Waterford – Lismore Castle (pictured below)
+Filmed in County Meath – Ardbraccan House; County Offaly – Charleville Castle, Tullamore; Dublin Castle and other locations in County Dublin; and County Waterford – Lismore Castle (pictured below)

 Available on DVD.